EECS Bachelor of Science

 Students interested in EECS should apply directly to the major on the University of California Application for Admission.
 The holistic review process evaluates the applicant’s full spectrum of qualifications viewed in the context of their academic and personal circumstances.

-Once enrolled, students may choose to pursue a joint major, double major, simultaneous degree, or minor.
+Once enrolled, students may pursue a joint major, double major, simultaneous degree, or minor.

 Transfer Admission